-It took commitment, learning new skills, and a lot of experimenting to reach where I am today.
+I remember the days when I took the first steps in my career and was looking for freelance video work prospects.
+It took commitment, learning new skills, and experimenting to reach where I am today.
 Now, I work as a video editor at FixThePhoto.
-In this guide, I'll share my experiences and tips on how you can succeed as a freelance video editor.
+In this guide, I’ll share my experiences and tips on how you can succeed as a freelance video editor.

 A freelance video editor reviews raw video footage and makes edits to adjust the length, sound, and overall quality.
 They work on a contract basis for various clients rather than being employed by one company.
 Their tasks include creating promotional videos for different organizations, editing event footage, and collaborating on films for independent filmmakers and studios.

-There are some basic requirements that clients look for when they want to hire a videographer or video editor:
+There are some basic requirements that clients have when they want to hire a videographer or video editor.
+According to the Indeed platform, the key demands are:

 Freelance video editing can pay well, especially as you gain experience.
 However, your income depends on several factors: